jsheroes/cluj-javascripters.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
-permalink: /about/
+permalink: /about
 ---

-This is the About page.
+We are Cluj JavaScripters!